SEMINAR PAPER

 INTEGRATING THE VISION OF “TECHNOLOGIZED HUMANS” INTO ONE HEALTH

-From the transhumanist point of view, a broader discussion of how the technologization of humankind should proceed to global health could be a vertical integration of the topic into the aspects of One Health.
-Yet, the philosophical dimensions of this process could be part of the medical and biological sciences, and the basic understanding of human-machine-technology interactions could be part of philosophy.
-Then, technological history and futures could be part of the social sciences, and technological education could be part of the pedagogy.
-This transition beyond transdisciplinarity would bring a new understanding of Transhumanism from its ethical and moral courses to ontological and scientific dimensions, just like us, our bodies, and living systems that we want to keep working as machines.
+From a transhumanist perspective, a broader discussion on how the technologization of humankind could contribute to global health might involve vertically integrating this topic into the framework of One Health.
+The philosophical dimensions of this process could align with medical and biological sciences, while the foundational understanding of human-machine-technology interactions might belong to philosophy.
+Similarly, technological history and futures could be addressed within the social sciences, and technological education within pedagogy.
+This transition beyond transdisciplinary boundaries could bring a novel understanding of Transhumanism, moving from its ethical and moral implications toward ontological and scientific dimensions—mirroring our desire to maintain ourselves, our bodies, and living systems in a machine-like state of optimal function.

-We need to understand the concept of health in different ways, considering also non-humans, which would help One Health understand better the effect of Transhumanism on health.
-At this point, the close relationship between biology and technology can solve human health problems caused by accidents, which can improve human general health and well-being.
-Merging humans, machines, science, and technology can create a new opening in the field of health in the future, and the transhumanist movement can be a pioneer in this regard on behalf of One Health.
+We must expand our understanding of health to include non-human entities, which would enable One Health to better grasp the impacts of Transhumanism on overall health.
+At this juncture, the close relationship between biology and technology holds the potential to address human health challenges caused by accidents, thereby improving general health and well-being.
+Integrating humans, machines, science, and technology could open new pathways in the health field, with the transhumanist movement poised to pioneer advancements on behalf of One Health.

 DEPERSONALIZATION OF MAN: THE DEFINITION OF HUMAN NO LONGER CONTAINS US